This post may contain affiliate links. Please read my disclosure policy.

 2. Hocks, shank (Eng.); Jarret (Fr.), Jambonneau , Gretti o Stinchi (It.): it is the upper part of the feet and is usually cooked slowly in a stew.
 It releases a lot of flavours and makes a thick broth.
 In some Anglo-Saxon countries, it is often sold cured or smoked.

 3. Tenderloin (Eng.); Filet mignon (Fr.); Filetto (It.): This is the leanest cut of meat, it can be cooked roasted, grilled, fried or barbecued.
 Personally, I either cut it in slices, stir fry it and deglaze with Marsala or stuff it and cook it in the oven.
-Here are a recipe and a short video tutorial on how to stuff tenderloin.
-You can use the stuffing I recommend in the recipe or make your own.

 4. Loin end roast (Eng.); Pointe (Fr.); Punta di filetto (It.): this part is not as lean as the loin and is uneven in its shape.
 It is often used for sausages or mince.
 You can use it to make: Beef Sausage Hand Pie